Utah Insurance Fraud Defense Attorney

 Unless you are issued a summons and released, which is unlikely for this crime, you will be arrested and taken to the local police station for the booking process.
 After you are booked, you will be taken to the holding cell or the local detention center where you will await your arraignment and bail hearing before a judge.
 The judge will have the option to deny you bail and detain you until the case is over, release you on your own recognizance, or without bail, or set bail.
 Our bail hearing attorneys at Overson Law, PLLC can work to get you released quickly with little to no bail imposed.

 After this, we will assess the evidence and begin discussing a potential plea deal with the prosecutor.
 If you have no prior criminal history, we may be able to get you into a pre-trial diversion program.
 If you complete this program successfully, your charges will be dropped and you will not have a criminal record.
 If the prosecutor is not willing to offer pre-trial diversion, we can try to work out a deal where the charges are downgraded or you agree to plead guilty in exchange for the prosecutor recommending a more lenient sentence.
 If you do not wish to accept a deal, we are ready and able to fight for your innocence at trial.
+Call our Utah insurance fraud defense lawyer to help you figure out the best options for your case.

 Call Our Experienced Utah Insurance Fraud Defense Attorneys Today